Winner of the Iconic Locations: Kimberly Benedetto

 Twice a month, Claire and Kirstra discuss all things books, including what they’re reading.
 Kirstra leans towards science fiction and fantasy and Claire towards Historical fiction, but they both love a good murder mystery and are easily distracted by new releases.
 They even share their ever-growing "Stack of Shame" to be read list and books they hate!
 We'll keep you up to date on all things literary with some humor and snarkiness on the side!

 Book Break regularly features themed episodes - we've done deep dives into Romance and Mystery, talked about the best Beach Reads and even Books We Broke Up With.
 We also feature special guests including other GPL staff, so you can get to know all of us a little better.
 We always include links to the books we talk about in our show notes, so it's easy to put a book on hold or add it to your own TBR list.

 Subscribe to Book Break here, or wherever you listen to podcasts – simply search for “GPL Book Break.”
 The premiere podcast episode drops on September 7th!

 Want to be famous and have your artwork seen by thousands?
 During the month of April, the library is inviting all area teens (ages 10-19) to enter our Teen Bookmark Contest.

-Four winners will be selected by staff.
-Winners will receive a prize basket and 10 copies of their bookmark.
+The winners will be selected by staff.
+Winners will receive an art themed prize and 10 copies of their bookmark.

 The annual Teen Bookmark Contest is sponsored by the Friends of the Greece Public Library.